 Zwerling has covered the Knicks for ESPNNewYork since 2010.
-He is also an NBA contributor to ESPN.com.
+He is also an NBA contributor to ESPN.com and writes for ESPN High School.
 Prior to ESPN, Zwerling worked for Sports Illustrated, CBS Sports and started his career with the NBA in 2004, upon graduating from New York University.

 Jared Zwerling (12:05 PM)